 A brief look at how Quatre and Trowa are doing a month after the end of the curse.

-He supposed it was safe to say he felt a bit nervous.
-The sensations he was experiencing were not precisely what he would have called nervousness, under most circumstances and especially if taken out of context; but the fact that there were sensations at all, that his mind kept returning to the project throughout the day, seemed a positive enough sign that he was, in fact, nervous.
+He supposed he could safely say he felt a bit nervous.
+These sensations weren’t precisely what he would have called nervousness, under most circumstances and especially if taken out of context; but the fact that sensations existed at all, that his mind kept returning to the project throughout the day, seemed a positive enough sign that he was, in fact, nervous.

 But this relationship had so many steps to be taken.
-And just as he sometimes found himself, at home, unable to escape what he was busy with at work, it wasn’t really too surprising to find something that meant much more to him than that so fixedly on his mind at moments when it probably shouldn’t have been.
+And just as he sometimes found himself, at home, unable to escape what occupied him at work, it wasn’t really too surprising to find something that meant so much more to him so fixedly on his mind at moments when it probably shouldn’t have been.

-Having thus been looking forward to this for quite a few days prior, he felt he was about as prepared as he could be for what he planned.
+Having thus been looking forward to this for quite a few days prior, he felt he had prepared about as well as he could for what he planned.
 The problem was that little could be done to prepare Trowa.
-The best Quatre could manage was trying to make sure Trowa was comfortable and at ease during all their interactions that evening, that nothing difficult or intimidating was asked of him or even hinted at.
+The best Quatre could hope for was trying to keep Trowa comfortable and at ease during all their interactions that evening, being sure to ask of him (or even hint at) nothing difficult or intimidating.

-Upon his arrival shortly after work, he made it casually clear that he planned on staying the night, in order that, though this was nothing unusual on a Friday, any lingering awkwardness Trowa might feel about such things — and Quatre knew there was still just a touch of that left — would hopefully have faded by the time questions were raised.
+Upon his arrival shortly after work, he made it casually clear that he planned on staying the night, in order that, though this was nothing unusual on a Friday, any lingering awkwardness Trowa might feel about such things — and Quatre knew a touch of that remained — would hopefully have faded by the time questions came up.
 Then, instead of inflicting something microwaveable on his boyfriend, he’d called a relatively nice restaurant for take-out and stopped for it on his way home.
-This was no time to ignore potential snags, and Quatre was aware of his culinary weakness.
-Trowa was equally aware of it, but too much a gentleman ever to make a fuss… but if he didn’t have to suffer a mediocre dinner tonight, so much the better.
+This was no time to ignore potential snags, and Quatre admitted to his culinary weakness.
+Trowa knew that weakness as well, but, ever the gentleman, made no fuss about it… but if he didn’t have to suffer a mediocre dinner tonight, so much the better.

-The stage thus set, Quatre had a pleasant meal at his boyfriend’s 50’s table and pleasant conversation with his much more extensively decaded boyfriend, and only hoped that he was talking naturally and engagingly and not like someone that had a devious scheme for later that night.
+The stage thus set, Quatre had a pleasant meal at his boyfriend’s 50’s table and pleasant conversation with his much more extensively decaded boyfriend, and only hoped he spoke naturally and engagingly and not like someone with a devious scheme for later that night.
 Then, as a sort of final preparatory touch, he brought up a couple of specific questions about magic that necessitated a lecture and a demonstration — which had the dual benefit of making Trowa feel like the confident expert he was, and being something Quatre happened to enjoy quite a bit for its own sake.

-It was just past midnight by the grandfather clock in the entry when, the interesting magical discussion finished, they settled into the ugly chair as they so often did, and their talk became aimless and diffuse.
-This stage of proceedings often lasted for an hour or more before bed finally called them, especially if Quatre dozed while Trowa got distracted by the various engrossing things in his study, but tonight Quatre was just awaiting his moment.
-And when he judged it had come, he did not hesitate to make his move:
+The grandfather clock in the entry declared it just past midnight when, the interesting magical discussion finished, they settled into the ugly chair as they so often did, and their talk became aimless and diffuse.
+This stage of proceedings often lasted for an hour or more before bed finally called them, especially if Quatre dozed while Trowa got distracted by the various engrossing things in his study, but tonight Quatre simply awaited his moment.
+And when he judged it had come, he didn’t hesitate to make his move: